ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 sched_setscheduler(0, SCHED_FIFO, &param);
 ```

-`SCHED_FIFO` is, in my experience, the most common and easiest to reason about
+`SCHED_FIFO` is the most common and easy to reason about policy.
+You'll want to
-policy.
-You'll want to be careful with any of the priority based policies to
+be careful with any of the priority based policies to **never set a task's
-**never set a task's priority to 99**.
-You don't want your application taking
+priority to 99**.
+You don't want your application taking time away from critical
-time away from critical kernel threads.
+kernel threads.

-Another thing to be aware of is by default the Linux kernel limits the amount of
+By default the Linux kernel limits the amount of time all real-time tasks get on
-time all real-time tasks are allowed to use the CPU. **If the total CPU time of
-all RT tasks exceeds 95% of a second, then for the remaining 5% of that second
+the CPU. **If the total CPU time of all RT tasks exceeds 95% of a second, then
-no RT task is allowed to run!** This is equivalent to some really bad priority
+for the remaining 5% of that second no RT task runs!** This is equivalent to bad
-inversion and is guaranteed to break a real-time system.
-You can disable this
+priority inversion and breaks a real-time system.
+You can disable this policy by
-policy by writing -1 to `/proc/sys/kernel/sched_rt_runtime_us`:
+writing -1 to `/proc/sys/kernel/sched_rt_runtime_us`:

 ```bash
 echo "-1" > /proc/sys/kernel/sched_rt_runtime_us
 ```

-This setting cannot be baked into the kernel at compile time.
-You will have to
+This setting isn't a kernel configuration option.
+You have to repeat the command
-repeat the above command everytime you reboot or write a boot script to clear it
+every time you reboot or write a boot script to clear it for you!
-for you!

 ## Isolating CPUs